 Avian Vet Tech Job Requirements

-Graduates of vet tech programs, including those of avian vet tech school, will need to take the computer-based Veterinarian Technician National Examination available through the American Association of Veterinary State Boards.
-This test will assess their understanding and comprehension and scores will be sent to their state licensing agency.
-Applicants who pass this exam will then need to complete any additional steps required by the state to be eligible for licensing; it is important to understand the requirements.
+To earn this credential, graduates of vet tech programs, including those of avian vet tech school, will need to take the computer-based Veterinarian Technician National Examination (VTNE) available through the American Association of Veterinary State Boards.
+The test is computer-based and assesses entry-level vet tech knowledge and skills.
+It is administered three times per year at PSI testing locations in the U.S. and Canada, and scores are sent directly to candidates’ state licensing agencies.

 Avian Vet Tech Education & Experience

-Hillsborough Community College in Florida, for example, offers a course in avian and exotic pet medicine as part of its associate of science degree vet tech program.
-Indeed, most programs will offer a course or instruction about birds and exotic pets, but students may also want to look for avian vet tech schools where faculty members specialize in avian medicine or have avian practice certification through the American Board of Veterinary Practitioners.
-Students of avian vet tech schools can also take advantage of any internship or externship experiences required as part of their program and make sure it is focused toward an avian vet tech experience.
+Hillsborough Community College in Florida, for example, offers a course in avian and exotic pet medicine as part of its associate of science vet tech degree program.
+Indeed, most programs will offer a course or instruction about birds and exotic pets, but students may also want to look for avian vet tech schools where faculty members specialize in avian medicine or have certification in avian practice through the American Board of Veterinary Practitioners.